govnet-africa/devops/README.md

-# Ecitizen devops
+# africa devops

-This repo manages core aspects of deployment of Ecitizen
+This repo manages core aspects of deployment of africa